-In the Philippine context, although there are two laws - Republic Act 10679 os 4506 also known as the Economic and Financial Literacy Act, that were recently passed that serve as the basis for improving the financial literacy and financial education of different sectors including the youth and young learners, much effort is still needed.
+In the Philippine context, although there are two laws - Republic Act 10679 (2015) also known as the Youth Entrepreneurship Act and Republic Act 10922 (2015) also known as the Economic and Financial Literacy Act, that were recently passed that serve as the basis for improving the financial literacy and financial education of different sectors including the youth and young learners, much effort is still needed.
+There are a number of issues, concerns, and challenges regarding the inclusion and implementation of financial education in the educational system.